Porsche Brings the Heat to Area 27 With New Track Experience

 Zacharie Robichon, one of the instructors (and driver of the Pfaff Motorsports GTD Porsche and current Porsche GT3 Cup Champion) explains the courses as, “Precision is an intro to high-performance driving behind the wheel of a Porsche.
 It caters to everyone from experienced drivers to anyone looking to refine their driving skills.”

-He adds, “Performance Training is for the enthusiasts who wants to continue learning how to extract the most out of their cars; it teaches you how to push the performance of Porsche machines.”
+He adds, “Performance Training is for the enthusiasts who want to continue learning how to extract the most out of their cars; it teaches you how to push the performance of Porsche machines.”

-“Masters Training is an opportunity to master skills learned in the other two levels; designed for those who simply love driving – passionate car fans looking to increase their track skills.”
+“Master’s Training is an opportunity to master skills learned in the other two levels; it is designed for those who simply love driving, passionate car fans looking to increase their track skills.”

-It’s worth noting participants don’t use their own cars.
+It’s worth noting that participants don’t use their cars.
 As Jennifer Cooper, Manager of Porsche Experience Canada, states, “Owning a new 911 isn’t practical for everyone.
-This is their way of experiencing the product and the brand and you don’t need to own a Porsche to participate.”
+This is their way of experiencing the product and the brand, and you don’t need to own a Porsche to participate.”

-This particular Precision Training session saw a mix of current 911 owners (many who have never hit the track before), car enthusiasts in general, and those considering buying a new 911 but still on the fence.
+This particular Precision Training session drew a mix of current 911 owners (many of whom had never driven on the track before), car enthusiasts in general, and those considering buying a new 911 but were still undecided.

-This Precision Training course we took part in included existing 911 owners (many who’ve never hit the track before), car enthusiasts in general, and several strongly considering buying a 911 and looking to get a little better acquainted with the beastly 420-hp track rocket.
+The Precision Training course we participated in included existing 911 owners (many of whom had never driven on the track before), car enthusiasts in general, and several who were strongly considering buying a 911 and wanted to get a little better acquainted with the beastly 420-hp track rocket.

-End of the day, whether you’re going to buy a new Porsche or not, the courses offered are professional, informative, and fun.
-All taking place on arguably one of the best tracks in the country.
+Ultimately, whether you’re planning to buy a new Porsche or not, the courses offered are professional, informative, and enjoyable, all taking place on arguably one of the best tracks in the country.

 Area 27 expands facility with new clubhouse and upcoming KartPlex

-Nestled amongst vineyards in the Okanagan Desert Region of British Columbia Canada, the Porsche Track Experience all takes place at Area 27, spread over 3 glorious miles of track with 16 corners to dive into, all taking advantage of natural elevation changes.
+Nestled amongst vineyards in the Okanagan Desert Region of British Columbia, Canada, the Porsche Track Experience all takes place at Area 27, spread over three glorious miles of track with 16 corners to dive into, all taking advantage of natural elevation changes.

 Related: Chat With F1 Champ And Area 27 Track Designer Jacques Villeneuve

-The park now officially opens the doors to its new 11,000 square foot clubhouse which includes a large Members lounge & dining area, shaded patio, classroom, locker rooms, show room, pro shop, and offices for executive staff.
+The park now officially opens the doors to its new 11,000 square foot clubhouse, which includes a large Members lounge & dining area, shaded patio, classroom, locker rooms, show room, pro shop, and offices for executive staff.
+Think country golf club, but for motorheads.

 Kart track designed by legendary racer Jacques Villeneuve

-For something on a smaller scale but equally as fun, is the Jacques Villeneuve-designed kart track with an anticipated opening date of July 2019.
-The Area 27 Kartplex is an ‘open to the public’ opportunity that provides a full-service karting centre to customers of all ages and experience levels 7 days per week; bookings handled through an online system or simply drop-in.
+For something on a smaller scale but equally as fun, there’s the Jacques Villeneuve-designed kart track with an anticipated opening date of July 2019.
+The Area 27 Kartplex is an ‘open to the public’ opportunity that provides a full-service karting centre to customers of all ages and experience levels, 7 days a week; bookings are handled through an online system or can be made simply by dropping in.

 Karting sessions include a fleet of state-of-the-art TB race karts, driving suits, and helmets.
 More info to come once the Area 27 KartPlex opens next month.